inesp/inesp.github.io/_posts/2019-07-29-consistent-hashing.md

 Wikipedia holds [a list of hash functions](https://en.wikipedia.org/wiki/List_of_hash_functions){:target="_blank"}

-### How to remediate uneven distribution of keys
+### How to remediate an uneven distribution of keys

-In real world, the distribution of `keys` and `slots` is often not even.
-It can happen that mosts `keys` are stored in just a few `slots`, leaving other `slots` mostly empty.
+In the real world, the distribution of `keys` and `slots` is often not even with most `keys` stored in just a few `slots`, leaving other `slots` mostly empty.
 This is usually addressed with virtual `slots`.
 Each physical server is responsible for several virtual servers.

 Each physical server gets multiple `slots` on the ring, these `slots` do not have to be together.
 This has 2 advantages:
-- when a physical server fails, its `keys` are redistributed to many other `slots`, not just to its next neighour
+- when a physical server fails, its `keys` are redistributed to many other `slots`, not just to its next neighbour
 - with many `slots` the number of `keys` per `slot` goes does and the distribution of `keys` among `slots` becomes more even

 ### How to remediate some physical servers having better performance than others